bzotto/sphere2bin/SPHERE_FORMAT.md

 Block names are two-byte values, generally intended to be ASCII characters that would have some useful connection to the program, akin to a rudimentary file name.
 E.g. the Sphere mini-assembler provided on cassette used `MA` for its block name.

-Early cassette firmware ("SYS-2") would allow the user to specify a block name, load address, and *block count* to the load command.
-If the given block count exceeded one, the firmware would increment the (numeric) value of the first character of the block name when looking for subsequent blocks.
-(This suggests that multiblock programs may have preferred non-ASCII numeric values for names.)
-Later firmware versions dropped the block count idea.
+Early cassette interface firmware ("SYS-2") would allow the user to specify a block name, load address, and *block count* to the load command.
+If the given block count exceeded one, the firmware would increment the (numeric) value of the 16-bit block name when looking for subsequent blocks.
+(This suggests short sequences of block names such as `B0`, `B1`, `B2` etc.) Later firmware versions appeared to drop the block count idea.

 ## Block format